iqonic-layouts

 Carrying the Fire Forward

 While Dig is no longer walking Country beside us, his presence is felt in every step of this journey.
 This project, as you see it today, is a testament to his vision – a campfire that calls to all who are ready to sit, listen, and share.
 It is a space to honor the past, celebrate the present, and envision a future where humanity remembers its place in the great pattern of creation.
 Guided not just by the wisdom of Indigenous cultures, but by the deep, ancient processes they embody.
 This campfire invites us to step into relation, to see ourselves in the pattern of relation, and bring all our stories along side each other – for each of us carries a fragment of this pattern, a fractal of the whole.
-One of the most powerful ways to bring the world back into harmony is through the eyes of its children.
-Because they see a truth we have been trained out of seeing.
-When we let the youth tell their stories, When we let the youth tell their stories, when we hand them the tools to share their vision, we’re reawakening that truth in ourselves.
-We’re allowing their clarity, unburdened by centuries of grown-up forgetting, to remind us of the patterns that hold us all.
-And in that remembering, we step closer to the harmony we’ve been seeking all along.

 For those who came before us, who carried the stories, who sat by the fire and passed the embers into our hands.
+Thankyou.

-For Dig, and for all the ones we’ve lost – the ones who shaped us, who whispered the old ways into the wind, who reminded us that we are never alone in this great web of life.
-Their voices still move through the trees, their wisdom still ripples through the land, their stories still burn in the fires we keep.
-And now, it is our turn.
-To tend the flames, to listen deeply, to carry these stories forward – not as relics, but as living teachings.
-For those who come next, for the ones we may never meet, for the generations yet to be.
-This fire is not ours to keep; it is ours to pass on.
+We gather around this fire with gratitude in our hearts for the extraordinary spirits who guided our path, the ones who shaped us, the ones who no longer walk this world with us, who wait for us in skycamp.
+Their voices still move through the trees, their wisdom still ripples through the waters, their stories still burn in the fires we keep.
+And now, it is our turn – to tend the flames, to listen deeply, to carry these stories forward for those who come next, for the ones we may never meet, for the generations yet to be, and honor their lives, their contributions, for none of this would be possible without them.

-We gather around this fire with gratitude in our hearts for two extraordinary spirits who shaped our path: Dig, who taught us how to listen – to the land, each other, and the stories that bind us; and Louisa, whose love and passion for making a difference in children’s lives fuelled our mission to empower the next generation, and all those we have loved and lost along the way who continue to inspire us, drive us, guide us.
-Their teachings remind us that every breath of wind carries wisdom, every ember holds a memory, and every child’s dream deserves to be realized.
+To Dig, who taught us how to listen – to the land, each other, to all the beings of a landscape and the lore of the land, the spirit of creation that hold us all.
+To Louisa, whose love and passion for making a difference in lives of children across the world fuelled our mission to empower the next generations.
+To all those we have loved and lost along the way who continue to inspire us, drive us, and guide us.

 May we honor their spirits by walking gently, sharing openly, loving completely, and keeping the flame of connection alive – so that every voice is heard, every land is cherished, and every life lights a fire for those yet to come.